How to choose a Malta Citizenship Agent

 Fees for Malta Citizenship Agents

-Not that fees should be an issue for someone paying close to €1 M for a second citizenship.
-Our research has shown that fees range from as low as €60K to as high as €170,000, not counting newcomers on the scene that may be zealous for first clients and may charge even lower.
+Not that fees should be an issue for someone paying a million plus Euros for a citizenship.
+Our research has shown that fees range from as low as €60K to as high as €170,000, not counting inexperienced newcomers on the scene that may be zealous for first clients and may charge even lower.
 Fees may vary according to complexity, the range of services offered, expertise and track record.
 For something as consequential as this, fee savings may turn out very costly in the event of rejection due to inexperienced handling.

 Citizenship agents on the lower fee side tend to be single service immigration consultancies that offer strictly a citizenship application.
 All other services would be separate service fees added on as the application progresses.